 With all the technology available today, there are various ways for international students to remain connected to their families and friends at home, as well as with their friends and classmates on campus.
-Many international students get cell phones, purchase calling cards, and sign up for Skype soon after they arrive in the U.S. Staying connected is an important part of the international student experience.

-Below is information and a list of resources that you may utilize to assist you in telephone or cell phone services while you are in the U.S. We do not specifically recommend any services or plans, but we provide this list as a resource.
+Below is information and a list of resources that you may use to assist you in telephone or cell phone services while you are in the U.S. We do not specifically recommend any services or plans, but we provide this list as a resource.
 It is your responsibility to research these resources and determine suitability for your needs.
 Please note that information on this page is subject to change.

 LTS Telephone Services